ome/www.openmicroscopy.org/_posts/2015-10-06-bio-formats-cpp-5-1-4.md

 -  Updated libtiff to 4.0.6; this provides BigTIFF support for Windows
 -  Allowed building from libtiff CVS HEAD

-The software release is available at [downloads.openmicroscopy.org/bio-formats-cpp/5.1.4/](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.4).
+The software release is available at [archived downloads](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.4).

 For any problems or comments, please use the [OME Forums or mailing lists]({{ site.baseurl }}/support/).